Welcome To A Cottage in the Forest!

 For anyone who doesn’t want to make their own cottages, I also offer a limited number of buildings that I have made out of my personal favorite material, recycled aluminum cans.

-I've met another generous designer who is willing to share his designs!
+While we are waiting for Steven to design the promised last 4 buildings in his North Pole series, I have started converting the other patterns he has sent me.
 Steven Leeds designs traditional Putz buildings using CAD and cuts them out of chipboard.
 He was posting his patterns in PDF form in a Facebook group we both belong to, and people began to ask for his files in SVG format.
 I volunteered to convert them so they would work in Cricut Design Space, and since Facebook wouldn't allow me to share SVGs, host the files on my site.
-Steven has plans to increase his North Pole Village, and I will add additional patterns into my library when he does.
-Steven has given me his permission to change...Read More
+I started with the North Pole series as they were the newest,...Read More